LinusU/gitignore-to-dockerignore/readme.md

 # Gitignore → Dockerignore

-Generate an equivalent `.dockerignore` file from an existing `.gitignore` file.
+Generate an equivalent `.dockerignore` file from existing `.gitignore` files.

+New in 3.0, handles multiple `.gitignore` files in a directory and its subdirectories, just like Git does.

 ## Installation